Doctor of Philosophy in Spanish

 - One course in Medieval or Golden Age Peninsular Spanish Literature

 - One course in Peninsular Spanish Literature of the 18th-21st century

 - One course in Colonial/19th century Spanish American Literature

 - One course in 20th century Spanish American Literature

 - One additional course in Spanish American Literature

 Electives: (33 credits)

-Students may choose from graduate courses in literature, linguistics, culture, and translation/interpretation.
+Students may choose from graduate courses in literature, linguistics, culture, translation/interpretation, film, and digital humanities.